dloscutoff/funstack/README.md

 ## How to run

 **Note:** Currently, the interpreter is in a very basic state.
-Program arguments must be passed as command-line args, and the program itself must be given on stdin.
-Many important builtins are not implemented yet, the type system needs more work, and some programs cause runtime errors when they should probably do something more useful.
+Many important builtins are not implemented yet, the parser and the type system need more work, and some programs cause runtime errors when they should probably do something more useful.

+The usual way of invoking the FunStack interpreter is to pass the filename of the FunStack program as a command-line argument.
+The remaining command-line args are parsed as FunStack values and passed as arguments to the program.
+Calling the interpreter without arguments reads and executes a single-line program from stdin.

 An online version of the interpreter is available at [Replit](https://replit.com/@dloscutoff/funstack).

 The easiest way to compile and run the interpreter is using the [Haskell Tool Stack](https://docs.haskellstack.org/en/stable/).
 Follow the instructions at that link to install it; then, in the top level of the FunStack repository, execute `stack build` to compile the code and `stack run` to run it.
-Here's an example:
+Here's an example, assuming `test.fs` contains the program `Pair Inc over`:

-    C:\Users\DLosc\FunStack>stack run 42 5
+    C:\Users\DLosc\FunStack>stack run test.fs 42 5
-    Pair Inc over
     [43,6]

 It is also possible to compile the interpreter using [ghc](https://www.haskell.org/ghc/) directly.
 You will need to specify the path to the non-main modules using the command-line option `-i`.
 Here is one possible invocation that creates a `funstack` executable (`funstack.exe` on Windows):

     ~/funstack$ ghc -i./src -o funstack app/Main.hs
-    ~/funstack$ ./funstack 42 5
+    ~/funstack$ ./funstack test.fs 42 5
-    Pair Inc over
     [43,6]